bitrix24/b24restdocs/api-reference/disk/file/disk-file-delete.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter requirements are not specified
+- parameter requirements are not indicated
 - examples are missing (there should be three examples - curl, js, php)
 - no error response provided